 This study covers general information regarding the market of shelled macadamia nuts in Europe that is of interest to producers in developing countries.
 Macadamia nuts are traded under two different Harmonised System (HS) codes.
 The HS code for in-shell macadamia nuts is 080261, while the HS code for shelled macadamia nuts (kernels) is 080262.
 As the European import of in-shell macadamia nuts is insignificant, this study only uses the code for macadamia nut kernels for statistical analysis.

 Europe is the second-largest importing region of macadamia nut kernels, after the United States.
 Europe accounts for around a 30% share of the total world’s imports.
-On average, European imports of macadamia nuts have increased in volume by 2% per year in the 2015-2019 period.
-More than half of all imports from outside Europe come from developing countries.
+On average, European imports of macadamia nuts increased in volume by 9% per year in between 2017-2021.
+Nearly 82% of all imports from outside Europe come from developing countries.

-In the next five years, the European market for macadamia nuts is likely to increase with an annual growth rate of 3 to 6%.
+In the next five years, the European market for macadamia nuts is likely to increase with a compounded annual growth rate (CAGR) of 11.3%.
 This rate is higher than that of most other nuts.
 The main reasons for the expected market growth are the attractive and unique taste of macadamia nuts as well as the health benefits they provide.
 Another driver for the growth is the increasing usage of macadamia nuts by the food processing industry in Europe.
 Cereal and protein bars, fruit and nut bars and ice cream toppings are the fastest-growing categories using macadamia nuts as an ingredient in Europe.

 Regular changes in import volumes will continue to happen, but these are influenced by the harvested crop volumes and price situation, rather than changes in demand.
 Although the demand for macadamia nuts in the European market is stable, it is influenced by irregular price changes on the supply side.
 Macadamia nuts are considered luxury nuts, with the highest price of all commonly consumed nuts on the European market.
 A price increase can deter consumers from purchasing more macadamia nuts, as they are perceived as expensive (macadamias are, on average, 50% more expensive than cashews and 6 times more expensive than peanuts).